Quick Links:

 All applicants apply through the online application provided by the UBC Faculty of Graduate and Postdoctoral Studies.
 Applications will typically open up every year on October 1st and will be closed by January 5th.
 Each application cycle of October 1st through January 5th will be for the following September.
 For further details please see the Overview and Timeline section of our website.

 No. All references must be submitted either electronically through the online application system (for academic references) or directly by mail or courier to the Department (for practical experience references).
-If any reference letter is delivered to the office in person by either the applicant or the referee, it will be discarded.
+Reference letters delivered to our offices by the applicant or the referee will be discarded.

 You can find a copy of the academic reference form that your academic referees will be asked to complete on the Required Application Documents section of our website.